Search Guard main concepts

 An action group is an alias for a set of permissions.
 Action groups can be nested.

 For example, the following snippet shows two action groups, where the

 SGS_SEARCH action group:

 SGS_SEARCH: - "indices:data/read/search*" - "indices:data/read/msearch*" - SGS_SUGGEST SGS_SUGGEST: - "indices:data/read/suggest*"

 Action groups can be used in the role configuration instead of or in combination with fine-grained permissions like

-Search Guard ships with a predefined set of useful action groups like
+Search Guard ships with a built-in set of useful action groups like

-SEARCH etc. We always keep the action groups up to date, so the preferred way of configuring your roles is to use the pre-defined action groups.
+SGS_SEARCH etc. We always keep the action groups up to date, so the preferred way of configuring your roles is to use the built-in action groups.